6. Character vectors#

 ## [1] "A!"
 "NA!"
 "B!"

-Strings can also come into being by turning other R objects into text.
-For example, the quite customisable (see Chapter 10) format function can be used to pretty-print data in dynamically generated reports.
+Strings can also arise by converting other-typed R objects into text.
+For example, the quite customisable (see Chapter 10) format function prepares data for display in dynamically generated reports.

 x <- c(123456.789, -pi, NaN)